-In the New South Wales, Australia, PMC outbreak that occurred in 2003, researchers used sequence independent single primer amplification (SISPA) to identify novel viral nucleic acid in fetal serum, and a nested RT-PCR was used to determine the authenticity of the viral nucleic acid sequences developed.
-A qRT-PCR method was later developed and published.
-In situ hybridization was used to localize Bungowannah virus RNA in fixed tissue 14; immunoperoxidase staining has also been successfully used to detect viral antigen.
-Bungowannah virus is amenable to virus isolation, and will grow in porcine cell lines, such as PK-15A, over several passages with little to no decrease in titer.
-Serological testing for Bungowannah virus has been completed with peroxidase linked assay (PLA)13, virus neutralization test (VNT)16, and immunofluorescence assay (IFA)17.
-Bungowannah virus-specific monoclonal antibodies have also been published, as Bungowannah virus does not cross-react with pan-reactive pestivirus mAbs.
-Tamples tested have included serum, pleural and pericardial fluid, and formalin-fixed paraffinembedded heart tissue from still-born piglets.
-Tale
+In the New South Wales, Australia, PMC outbreak that occurred in 2003, researchers used sequence independent single primer amplification (SISPA) to identify novel viral nucleic acid in fetal serum, and a nested RT-PCR was used to determine the authenticity of the viral nucleic acid sequences developed.13 A qRT-PCR method was later developed and published.
+In situ hybridization was used to localize Bungowannah virus RNA in fixed tissue;14 immunoperoxidase staining has also been successfully used to detect viral antigen.
+Bungowannah virus is amenable to virus isolation, and will grow in porcine cell lines, such as PK-15A, over several passages with little to no decrease in titer.13 The virus has also been successfully replicated in cell lines of bovine origin (KOP-R line, in particular).11

+Serological testing for Bungowannah virus has been completed with peroxidase linked assay (PLA),13 virus neutralization test (VNT),17 and immunofluorescence assay (IFA).18 Bungowannah virus-specific monoclonal antibodies have also been published, as Bungowannah virus does not cross-react with panreactive pestivirus mAbs.18 Samples tested have included serum, pleural and pericardial fluid, and formalin-fixed paraffin-embedded heart tissue from still-born piglets.^{13,14}